Slovenia: Recommended vaccinations

 Footnotes:

-15. Children aged three years: three doses.
+13. Children from 1 year of age: three doses.
 Additional doses self-paid

 More information available at: